 Certain functions such as (for example) "rsa_export()" give an output that is variable length.
 To prevent buffer overflows you must pass it the length of the buffer1 where the output will be stored.
 For example:

 '''

-#include <mycrypt.h>
+#include <tomcrypt.h>

 int main(void) {

 rsa_key key;

 unsigned char buffer[1024];

 unsigned long x;

-int err;
+'''